sanjabteam/sanjab/.github/CONTRIBUTING.md

 ### Coding conventions

 * Write clean and understandable code.
 [Read this](https://gist.github.com/wojteklu/73c6914cc446146b8b533c0988cf8d29).
 * Never put compiled assets for development in git commits.
-Highly recommended to use githooks to prevent this happen.
 * Keep your commits as small as possible and use informative git commit messages.
 * Do not touch version in `package.json`.
 * Class phpdoc definition and description must be in a column like a table.